-(2) Interest rate sensitivities assume a parallel shift in assumed interest rates across the entire yield curve as at December 31, 2015 and December 31, 2014.
+(2) Represents a parallel shift in assumed interest rates across the entire yield curve as at December 31, 2016 and December 31, 2015, with no change to the ASB promulgated Ultimate Reinvestment Rate ("URR").
 Variations in realized yields based on factors such as different terms to maturity and geographies may result in realized sensitivities being significantly different from those illustrated above.
 Sensitivities include the impact of re-balancing interest rate hedges for dynamic hedging programs at 10 basis point intervals (for 50 basis point changes in interest rates) and at 20 basis point intervals (for 100 basis point changes in interest rates).

-(3) The market risk sensitivities include the estimated mitigation impact of our hedging programs in effect as at December 31, 2015 and December 31, 2014 and include new business added and product changes implemented prior to such dates.
+(3) The market risk sensitivities include the estimated mitigation impact of our hedging programs in effect as at December 31, 2016 and December 31, 2015 and include new business added and product changes implemented prior to such dates.

-(4) Represents the respective change across all equity markets as at December 31, 2015 and December 31, 2014.
+(4) Represents the respective change across all equity markets as at December 31, 2016 and December 31, 2015.
 Assumes that actual equity exposures consistently and precisely track the broader equity markets.
 Since in actual practice equity-related exposures generally differ from broad market indices (due to the impact of active management, basis risk and other factors), realized sensitivities may differ significantly from those illustrated above.
 Sensitivities include the impact of re-balancing equity hedges for dynamic hedging programs at 2% intervals (for 10% changes in equity markets) and at 5% intervals (for 25% changes in equity markets).